 While the standout product at Samsung Unpacked was the Samsung S10, the next flagship smartphone which marks the 10th anniversary of the Galaxy series, perhaps the most interesting reveal was the Samsung Galaxy Fold, the world’s first folding smartphone that has been up to a decade in the making.

-Thanks to a flexible display, the Samsung Galaxy Fold can switch seamlessly between smartphone and tablet, folding out like a book from 4.6 inch to an impressive 7.3 inch display.
+Thanks to a flexible display of the Samsung Galaxy Fold phone, the Samsung Galaxy Fold can switch seamlessly between smartphone and tablet, folding out like a book from 4.6 inch to an impressive 7.3 inch display.
 Users can switch between the screens without missing a beat.
 The software transitions from the small display to the large display without interruption or hesitation.
 This is called app continuity and from the demonstration Samsung provided, looks incredibly smooth and fluid.

 Perhaps in 10 years’ time we’ll look back on Samsung Unpacked 2019 as the event that heralded in a new age of smartphones.
 Perhaps foldable screens will be as ubiquitous as regular rectangular smartphones are today in 2019.
 But for now, it seems unlikely that the Samsung Galaxy Fold will have mass market appeal for the following reasons: